Cardinal Health – Consensus Indicates Potential 20.2% Upside

-Cardinal Health with ticker code (CAH) have now 16 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The range between the high target price and low target price is between 64 and 50 and has a mean target at 58.63.
-With the stocks previous close at 48.79 this now indicates there is a potential upside of 20.2%.
-There is a 50 day moving average of 47.9 and the 200 day MA is 51.14.
-The market capitalisation for the company is $14,054m.
-Company Website: http://www.cardinalhealth.com
+Cardinal Health found using ticker (CAH) have now 16 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The range between the high target price and low target price is between 64 and 50 calculating the average target price we see 58.63.
+Given that the stocks previous close was at 48.77 this would indicate that there is a potential upside of 20.2%.
+There is a 50 day moving average of 47.63 and the 200 day moving average is 51.13.
+The market capitalisation for the company is $14,476m.
+Visit the company website at: http://www.cardinalhealth.com

 Cardinal Health operates as an integrated healthcare services and products company in the United States and internationally.
 It provides customized solutions for hospitals, healthcare systems, pharmacies, ambulatory surgery centers, clinical laboratories, and physician offices.
 The company operates through two segments, Pharmaceutical and Medical.
 The Pharmaceutical segment distributes branded and generic pharmaceutical, specialty pharmaceutical, and over-the-counter healthcare and consumer products.
 It also provides services to pharmaceutical manufacturers and healthcare providers for specialty pharmaceutical products; operates nuclear pharmacies and radiopharmaceutical manufacturing facilities; and offers pharmacy management services to hospitals, as well as medication therapy management and patient outcomes services to hospitals, other healthcare providers, and payers.
 In addition, this segment repackages generic pharmaceuticals and over-the-counter healthcare products.
 The Medical segment manufactures, sources, and distributes Cardinal Health branded medical, surgical, and laboratory products.
 It also provides incontinence, nutritional delivery, wound care, cardiovascular, and endovascular products; single-use surgical drapes, gowns and apparel, and fluid suction and collection systems; urology products; operating room supplies; and electrode products.
 In addition, this segment distributes a range of national brand products, including medical, surgical, and laboratory products; and provides supply chain services and solutions to hospitals, ambulatory surgery centers, clinical laboratories, and other healthcare providers.
 Cardinal Health was founded in 1979 and is headquartered in Dublin, Ohio.